biowpn/GoBattleSim-Python/README.md

 ## Module: Game Master

 The official Game Master [GAME_MASTER.json](game_master/GAME_MASTER.json) can be found in online resources such as [this repository](https://github.com/pokemongo-dev-contrib/pokemongo-game-master).
+One has been prepared in [game_master/GAME_MASTER.json](game_master/).

 Let's make the big and heavy Game Master more organized:

 ```
-python -m gobattlesim.GameMaster game_master/GAME_MASTER.json -o examples/gbs_game_master.json
+python -m gobattlesim.GameMaster game_master/GAME_MASTER.json
 ```

+- You can add "`-o`" to change the output filepath.
+The default is "./GBS.json".

-The result [gbs_game_master.json](examples/gbs_game_master.json) can be used to configure GoBattleSim Engine.
+The result can be used to configure GoBattleSim Engine.

 ## Module: PokeQuery